JDoelger/InfluenzaFitnessInference/notes/notes.md

 	- Ideally I should run the simus again with corrected values or with even better (or no) scaling of fitness coefficient distribution between different sequence lengths

 # log May 25 (check out engaging cluster again for repeat simus)
-- connect to cluster node "eofe5.mit.edu" via putty as described in folder EngagingCluster under README, set up file transfer via securecrt as used before
+- connect to cluster node "eofe5.mit.edu" or eofe7 via putty as described in folder EngagingCluster under README, set up file transfer via securecrt as used before